dishiinboxru/SpringForQA/README.md

 1 - after downloading/cloning the repo - perform docker-compose up in order to enable DB for the app

-2 - In IDEA Edit configuration in the following way : Use Tomcat Server 9.0 , local deployment .
+2 - In IDEA Ultimate Edition* Edit configuration in the following way : Use Tomcat Server 9.0 , local deployment .
 Specify JRE as 1.8 .
 On the deployment tab specify - artefact -> war_exploded

 3 - When done -> Run Tomcat

 4 - follow the GUI hints to make app work or ALternatively you may use Postman or curl in the terminal to ensure app behaviour is consistent with the requirements.

+* - this flow will not work in IDEA Community Edition